 After successful completion of this course students are expected to be able to:

 - assess the different roles and meanings food can have across food cultures;

 - analyse the role of social structure and agency on food cultures and individual food choices;

 - formulate ethical arguments in relation to food;

-- analyse tensions between sociological and moral approaches to identity.
+- analyse tensions between sociological and ethical approaches to identity.

 - guest lectures;